 In December 2013, we announced the selection of two optimized plasma kallikrein inhibitors to advance into preclinical development as potential once-daily, oral treatments for the prevention of HAE attacks.
 The second generation discovery program met all its goals of improving bioavailability and selectivity while maintaining potency compared to BCX4161.
 Nonclinical pharmacokinetics of these drug candidates continue to support the opportunity for once-daily dosing for the prevention of HAE attacks.
-Furthermore, we have continued to develop additional second generation candidates with the intention of providing ample second generation opportunities and with the intention of creating a broad scope around the second generation drug discovery portfolio.
-Nonclinical development including pharmacology and IND-enabling toxicology studies continue to progress as planned, with the goal of starting phase 1 clinical studies in the first half of 2015.
+Furthermore, we have continued to develop additional second generation candidates with the intention of providing more second generation opportunities.
+Nonclinical development including pharmacology and IND-enabling toxicology studies, as well as drug manufacture, continue to progress as planned, with the goal of initiating Phase 1 testing in the first half of 2015.